Asperger syndrome

 What is Asperger syndrome?

 Asperger syndrome, or Asperger’s, is a previously used diagnosis on the autism spectrum.
-In 2013, it was folded into the broader autism spectrum disorder (ASD) diagnosis in the Diagnostic and Statistical Manual of Mental Disorders 5 (DSM-5), now the DSM-5-TR.
+It was one of five forms of autism defined by the DSM-IV.
+In 2013, Asperger syndrome and the other autism-related diagnoses were folded into the broader autism spectrum disorder (ASD) diagnosis in the Diagnostic and Statistical Manual of Mental Disorders 5 (DSM-5), now the DSM-5-TR.

 Although Asperger syndrome has been retired from use by medical professionals, some who received the diagnosis prior to 2013 still use the term and see it as an important part of their identity.
 Others prefer to refer to themselves as autistic.
 Both are correct; it is just a matter of personal choice.